rdkcentral/entservices-casting/.github/instructions/Pluginimplementation.instructions.md

     _service = service;
     _service->AddRef();

     // 1.
-Tell the Framework to send ALL state changes to *this* object
+Tell the Framework to send ALL state changes to *this* object.
-    // This enables the StateChange() method to work for ALL plugins.
-    _service->Register(this);
+    // NOTE: The containing class must implement PluginHost::IShell::INotification
+    //       so that StateChange(PluginHost::IShell* plugin) is invoked by the framework.
+    _service->Register(static_cast<PluginHost::IShell::INotification*>(this));

     // 2.
 Check if the target plugins are ALREADY running (First-Time check) for (const std::string& callsign : MonitoredCallsigns) {